gitlabhq/gitlab-recipes/install/centos/README.md

 #### If you find a bug

-If you find a bug/error in this guide please submit an issue or pull request following the contribution guide (see `CONTRIBUTING.md`).
+If you find a bug/error in this guide please submit an issue or pull request following the contribution guide (see `install/README.md`).

 #### Security

 Many setup guides of Linux software simply state: "disable selinux and firewall".
-The original gitlab installation for ubuntu disables StrictHostKeyChecking completely.
+The original GitLab installation for Ubuntu disables StrictHostKeyChecking completely.
 This guide does not disable any of them, we simply configure them as they were intended.

 - - -